-Hamand on Tanda Mastina Discussion Hazard or Topic leeting Discussion Flooding Jeff Brislawn presented the flood hazard slides 8 federally declared flooding events in the Western Region since 1953 Ravalli County DES noted that The Bitterroot and Flathead Rivers is not a tributary to the Missouri.
-Anything west of the continental divide is not.
-Thomas Lane noted that the Kootenai feeds the Columbia River One suggestion from City of Helena (Lewis and Clark) to move to medium Dam Incidents Jeff explained that dams are classified by the damage they would cause if they broke, not by the condition that they are in No comments from HMPC One suggestion to move Flathead to medium, one to keep it at low The suggestions to move Butto Silver Boy to medium.
-Mildlend Fine Two suggestions to move Butte-Silver Bow to medium Tire Clute with SIMCA presented wildfine slides.
-Wildland Fire Tim Clute with SWCA presented wildfire slides Tim explained that the blanks on the maps are due to lack of data ranking by the MT DNRC, but it is likely that the rankings in these areas will be high to extreme Doug Dodge noted that Jefferson, Lewis and Clark, and Broadwater counites have complete wildfire risk mapping in their 2020 CWPP.
+Hazard or Topic Meeting Discussion Flooding Jeff Brislawn presented the flood hazard slides • 8 federally declared flooding events in the Western Region since 1953Ravalli County DES noted that The Bitterroot and Flathead Rivers is not a tributary to the Missouri.
+Anything west of the continental divide is not. • Thomas Lane noted that the Kootenai feeds the Columbia River One suggestion from City of Helena (Lewis and Clark) to move to medium Dam Incidents • Jeff explained that dams are classified by the damage they would cause if they broke, not by the condition that they are in No comments from HMPC • One suggestion to move Flathead to medium, one to keep it at low Two suggestions to move Butte-Silver Bow to medium Wildland Fire Tim Clute with SWCA presented wildfire slides • Tim explained that the blanks on the maps are due to lack of data ranking by the MT DNRC, but it is likely that the rankings in these areas will be high to extreme Doug Dodge noted that Jefferson, Lewis and Clark, and Broadwater counites have complete wildfire risk mapping in their 2020 CWPP.
 Doug also noted that he would like to see the wildfire risk analysis reflect local CWPP findings as those don't align with some of the findings from SWCA Juanita Nelson also noted that beyond just parcels at risk there is the economic impact to be expected, such as the large tracts of privately owned timberlands in Flathead County which could present a huge loss.
 Juanita noted that Flathead County's most recent CWPP is posted online.
-Two suggestions to move Lewis and Clark to high.
-Two suggestions to move Butte-Silver Bow to high.
+Two suggestions to move Lewis and Clark to high. • Two suggestions to move Butte-Silver Bow to high.
 One suggestion to move Park to high.
 One suggestion to move Sweet Grass to high.
-One suggestion to move Powell to high One suggestion to move Anaconda-Deer Lodge to high Drought Amy Carr noted that there has been 252 USDA Disaster Designations in the Western Region from 2012-2021 Juanita noted that she disagrees with the Highly Likely Probability of drought for Flathead County
+One suggestion to move Powell to high One suggestion to move Powell to high One suggestion to move Anaconda-Deer Lodge to high - one suggestion to move Anaconad-Deer Loage to high Drought • Amy Carr noted that there has been 252 USDA Disaster Designations in the Western Region from 2012-2021 Juanita noted that she disagrees with the Highly Likely Probability of drought for Flathead County